reframejs/reframe/docs/usage-manual.md

    <br/>
    The page is rendered to **HTML at build-time**.
    <br/>
-   The page is rendered to HTML only once, when Reframe is building your app's pages.
+   The page is rendered to HTML only once, when Reframe is building and transpiling your app.

 By default a page is rendered to HTML at request-time.
 But if a page is static
-(a landing page, a blog post, a personal homepage, etc.) it would be wasteful to re-render its HTML on every page request.
+(a landing page, a blog post, a personal homepage, etc.) it is wasteful to re-render its HTML on every page request.

+By setting `renderHtmlAtBuildTime: true` to all your pages, you effectively remove the need of a Node.js server.
+You can then deploy your app to a static host such as Netlify or GitHub Pages.

 <br/>